2021 Fishing Season Results and 2022 Fishing Outlook

 We are now consistently seeing more Kings in the 30 to 40 pound range, Coho in the 12 to 20-plus pound range, and Halibut at 50-plus pounds.
 Ling Cod and Snapper are plentiful as well, and are favorites for our guests.

-Water conditions in the North Pacific Ocean are forecasted to be to normal temperature, bringing plentiful food supplies to attract a strong 2019 salmon return.
-The 2019 season is predicted to have great returns should make Hakai Pass fishing excellent!
+Water conditions in the North Pacific Ocean are forecasted to be to normal to below normal temperature, bringing plentiful food supplies to attract a strong 2022 salmon return and good ocean conditions for the next generation and have been ideal the past 3 years.
+The 2022 season is predicted to have great returns should make Hakai Pass fishing excellent!

-We also replaced all our boats with larger, 17 foot Montauk Boston Whalers with 40 HP four stroke Yamaha motors.
-All boats were completely overhauled in 2015 and 2016 bringing the fleet of Whalers to tip top shape.
+We also replaced all our boats with larger, 17 foot Boston Whalers with 40 & 50 HP four stroke Yamaha outboards.
+All boats were completely overhauled a few years ago bringing the fleet of Whalers to tip top shape.
 Our guests found these boats comfortable and easy to maneuver while fishing for their trophy salmon.
 Most all of our fleet of Whaler’s have been completely rebuilt and are in like new condition from the new seats to complete hull refinishing.

 Why go to an Alaskan fishing lodge when you can catch big fish in the calm waters of the BC Coast.

-Thanks to our guests, we are privileged to look forward to awesome fishing season of operation at Hakai Lodge in 2019.
+Thanks to our loyal guests, we are privileged to look forward to awesome fishing season at Hakai Lodge in 2022.
 Come join us!